 • To make the frosting, beat the butter and marshmallow crème in the bowl of an electric mixer until smooth.
 Add the peppermint extract.
 Beat in the powdered sugar, 1 cup at a time, until well combined.
 Turn the mixer to medium-high speed and beat frosting until fluffy.
 Add additional powdered sugar if frosting is too thin to spread.

 • Place one half of the white cake on the bottom of a cake stand or cake plate.
 Spread the top with a thin layer of frosting.
 Top the frosting with one half of the red cake and spread with a thin layer of frosting.
 Continue same process with the remaining halves of white cake and red cake.

-Cover the top and sides of all the layers with the remaining frosting.
+• To decorate, sprinkled the top with crushed peppermint.

-• To decorate, press peppermint sticks into the sides of the cake and top with crushed peppermint.
+• Press peppermint sticks into the sides of the cake.
 Slice and serve!
 A simple yet stunning cake that would make for a pretty special Christmas dessert!

 xoxo,